digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

-Within Canton we use the cryptographic primitives of signing, symmetric and asymmetric encryption, and MAC with the following supported schemes (`D` = `default`, `S` = `supported`, `P` = `partially supported` for instance just signature verifiation but no signing with a private key, and `/` = `not supported`):
+Within Canton we use the cryptographic primitives of signing, symmetric and asymmetric encryption, and MAC with the following supported schemes (`D` = `default`, `S` = `supported`, `P` = `partially supported` for instance just signature verification but no signing with a private key, and `/` = `not supported`):

 .. _canton_supported_keys: